jamesderlin/python-spawneditor/README.md

 * It adds code complexity and incurs a penalty for what is likely to be a rare situation.
 * It reduces incentives to make `spawneditor` support other editors directly.
-* The fallback behavior of opening the file in the default editor (just not at the specified line number) should be acceptable.
+* The fallback behavior still should open the file in the default editor, just not at the specified line number.
+I think that's pretty acceptable.

 One pathological situation where an override would be necessary is if an editor uses the same executable name as one of the recognized editors *and* uses a different command-line syntax for specifying the line number.
 However, that also should be a very rare situation.

+One compelling reason might be to allow people to set their default editor to a wrapper script that invokes their actual editor.
+I'm sympathetic to that, but in the meantime, the wrapper script could be given the same name as the actual editor.

+### Q: Why does `VISUAL` depend on `DISPLAY`?

+Technically `VISUAL` should refer to a full-screen editor, not necessarily a graphical editor.
+In practice, however, I think that the graphical vs. text-mode distinction is far more relevant and important than the distinction between full-screen and line-based editors.

 ### Q: Why does `spawneditor.edit_file` immediately return when spawning a multi-document editor (e.g. Visual Studio Code, Sublime Text)?